Tomorrowdawn/VLMWalk/1-ui/readme.md

 [Docker](https://www.docker.com/) is a lightweight containerization platform that allows you to package applications and their dependencies into isolated environments, ensuring consistency across different systems.
 You could think it as a VM, if details are not your concerns.
 For readers in China, I would recommend this [manual](https://yeasy.gitbook.io/docker_practice/install/ubuntu).

-The only trouble I encountered is that installing docker requires root previlidge.
+The only trouble I encountered is that installing docker requires root privilege.
 Consult with your admins in advance.

 You don't need to be a docker geek.
 Here is a simple yet effective guide: